 Finally, you’re going to set up our “Biotech Research Page.”

 All you need to add to this page is the Details tool.
 This will let you pull up all the necessary details on a stock you may be looking at.
-Sometimes, BigBeat will pop this tool if he finds it necessary, but other times he just switches his view to this page.
+You can pop this tool out if you find it necessary, but you can also switch tabs to view this page.

 This Biotech Monitor Layout is perfect for you when you’re really looking to target biotech stocks every day.
 Make sure to save your layout so you can always come back to it, or want to display different layouts on different monitors.